Perekrestok (supermarket chain): IT and innovations

 In July 2017, Perekrestok launched Smart Wi-Fi, a project to create a free Wi-Fi network in 250 Perekrestok supermarkets in Moscow.
 The initiative enables the company to show ads and send push notifications to customers immediately after they get connected.

 In November 2017, X5 introduced machine learning to bolster targeted marketing at the Perekrestok supermarket chain, and developed personalised offers for all members of the Perekrestok Club loyalty program.
 The company leverages machine learning to group customers into segments based on common features and create offers for them.
 The system analyses groups of customers and designs personalised marketing campaigns based on demographic and several hundred behavioural factors, such as: frequency of purchases and ticket size, customer preferences, lifestyle fundamentals, acceptable price levels, favourite product categories and preferred shopping hours.
 Customer sensitivity to offers is predicted using various analytical models.
 In addition, the system picks out the most efficient communication channels for a target audience and automatically generates marketing messages.

 In May 2018, X5 successfully completed a large-scale project to automate the processes of demand and replenishment planning at both stores and at Perekrestok and Karusel distribution centres.
 To this end, the Company redesigned its core logistics, marketing and sales processes, and introduced an end-to-end system of supply chain management, boosting forecast accuracy by 17% and increasing on-shelf availability of products by 5%.
 The Company also reduced inventory levels by 13%.

 In November 2019, X5 Retail Group has opened a ‘lab store’ based on Perekrestok in Moscow, to test new technologies that will enhance customer experiencе.
 Engineers in the lab is conduct in-store trials of electronic shelf labelling, video analytics, smart shelves, digital information panels, and self-scanning and self-checkout systems.
 If a technology works out in the lab, it will move on for pilot testing in Pyaterochka, Perekrestok and Karusel stores, where X5 experts will also assess the viability and impact of these technologies on sales and costs.
 Based on the results of the pilot stage, a final decision is made on the implementation of the new technology in X5 stores.

 Logistics

 In 1998, Perekrestok was the first Russian retail chain to open a modern distribution centre in Paveltsevo, near the Sheremetyevo Airport.

-As at 31 December 2019, 11 out of 39 distribution centres of X5 Retail Group serve the large formats of Perekrestok and Karusel.
+As of 31 December 2019, 11 out of 39 distribution centres of X5 Retail Group serve the large formats of Perekrestok and Karusel.